lispysnake/website/content/contact.md

 draft: false
 ---

-We're always looking to improve ourselves as a company.
-If you have queries, suggestions, or want to work with us, please get in touch!
-We'll try to get back to you as soon as possible.
+We're always happy to undertake any contracting work, whether you're looking for a new back office solution, or developing a new app.
+Get in touch today!
+Alternatively, if you have queries or suggestions, please drop us a line.

 {{<fontawesome fas fa-address-card>}} Lispy Snake Ltd., {{<param CompanyAddress>}}